Expanding a little bit on a Tweet I made recently that appeared to be popular on Twitter and LinkedIn:

 Whilst it was a small collaborative effort, the personal and professional gains were much larger.
 Actually the process itself was probably more valuable than the outcome of the project.
 What I learned through this process, which wasn't new or unheard of, it but a new approach for us that was otherwise unforeseen due to circumstances.
 Was the detailed planning on what I was showing and going to say, which improved my pace and tone.
 It allowed me to speak more slowly, clearly and succinct.
 Where if live I would be more freeform/messy in my speech, unconsciously looking at peoples cameras (if on) and comments in the chat pane and seeing my own face.
 All of which do have an impact on my delivery and generally distract me.
 Importantly I was able to see where I trip up over myself if I was doing it synchronously - which is often an issue for me!
 This asynchronous way of working has built on my strengths and improved the way I now approach similar activities.

 As collaborators we also gave and received developmental feedback on where we needed to improve our writing and audio outputs.
 No collaboration can be fully exempt of conflicts and there was here; i.e. frustration in deleting an unseen screen recording and unnecessary use of ?! and how that was misconstrued.
 Whilst we wholeheartedly addressed our issues positively through light-hearted conversation.
 Some lessons I learned here; we both have certain needs fulfilling, i.e. I need to provide more notes explaining my decisions on retaining and omitting information and conscious use of language.
 It also gave me confidence in that whilst I found it uncomfortable to make such comment on aspects I disagreed with, it resulted in a positive conversation - not heated or confrontational.
 So speaking your mind (or heart) honestly and tactfully can make things better.
-With asynchronous communication you do have to be more conscious and put more emphasis on maintaining written communication, so that everyone can keep updated and informed.
+With asynchronous communication I do have to be more conscious and put more emphasis on maintaining written communication, so that everyone can keep updated and informed.
 All minor things in the bigger picture of things, however it led to a positive outcome for both of us.
 We both realised what we actually needed from each other and are better colleagues for it.
 Conflict shouldn't always be feared as it can result in this.

-Me personally, I do find that you can get more quality contributions in the collaborative work and in chat pane contributions.
+Me personally, I do find that I can get more quality contributions in the collaborative work and in chat pane contributions.
 Perhaps it's because we enable reflective practice before being put on spot - introverts are more likely to respond in this environment/set up.
 Me personally I find this hugely beneficial, its how my best thinking can come to fruition.
 Like now typing this, I find it really useful for my reflection of practice and experience etc. As I've mentioned before; "...I speak to think, more than I think to speak...".
 In this case I am writing/typing to think, rather than think to write/type.

 A colleague shared this article 'Asynchronous communication for meaningful decisions, fair evaluations and fast learning' that reinforces some of what I have described above.
 It has some good points to develop principles in order to align communications and collaborations: